3mcloud/hermes-rheo/paper/paper.md

 bibliography: paper.bib
 ---
 # Summary
-Scientific research produces significant volumes of structured and hi-fidelity data which require expert-guided processing prior to the generation of insight through visualization and modeling. ata scientists with relevant physical science domain knowledge are key to making the connection between subject matter experts and emerging technologies with potential to improve their workflows.
+Scientific research produces significant volumes of structured and hi-fidelity data which require expert-guided processing prior to the generation of insight through visualization and modeling.
+Data scientists with relevant physical science domain knowledge are key to making the connection between subject matter experts and emerging technologies with potential to improve their workflows.
 However, in many cases there are gaps in applications between generalized 'big data' approaches that seek to identify and establish qualitative 'trends' and the specific quantitative needs of measurement science.
-The _piblin_ [@mills2024piblin] Python package developed at [3M](https://www.3m.com/3M/en_US/company-us/about-3m/research-development/)
-aims to address these needs by providing a fundamental conceptual framework for reading, visualizing, processing, and writing analytical data, along with a concrete, accessible implementation.
+The _piblin_ [@mills2024piblin] Python package developed at [3M](https://www.3m.com/3M/en_US/company-us/about-3m/research-development/) aims to address these needs by providing a fundamental conceptual framework for reading, visualizing, processing, and writing analytical data, along with a concrete, accessible implementation.

-To specifically address the needs of the rheology community, we have developed the _hermes-rheo_ [@perego2024hermesrheo] Python package to complement and extend the piblin library.
-Hermes offers a set of specialized transforms tailored for advanced rheological analysis within the piblin framework.
+To specifically address the needs of the rheology community, we have developed the _hermes-rheo_ [@perego2024hermesrheo] Python package to complement and extend the piblin library. _hermes-rheo_ offers a set of specialized transforms tailored for advanced rheological analysis within the piblin framework.
 These transforms can enhance data analysis workflows in rheological datasets, bridging the gap between general data-rich methodologies and the specialized research and development requirements of measurement science.